heyimyunyl/WiiTextureEncoder/README.md

 ## Instructıons

-First of all, [download wimgt](https://szs.wiimm.de/download/szs-v2.19b-r8243-cygwin.zip) and install it by running `windows-install.bat` to make textures work.
+First of all, [download wimgt](https://szs.wiimm.de/download/szs-v2.19b-r8243-cygwin.zip) and install it by running `windows-install.bat`.
+After installation, restart your computer.

 Run `start.bat` for more advanced GUI.